interpolack/datacenterdata/README.md

 ### Energy Reserve Margins
 In **electric.pmtiles**, use `SUMMER_CAP` and `SUMMER_PEAK` to calculate the energy reserve margins, as in `(cap - peak) / peak`

+Or download the original, complete, and unsimplified data directly from https://www.datalumos.org/datalumos/project/239091/version/V2/view;jsessionid=2E3A62F1A5EFE6C778A98EC3C21533B8

 # Water

 ### Aqueduct Water Risk